-Joint Account Rules for Returning NRIs: NRE, NRO, resident accounts
+Joint Account Rules for Returning NRIs: NRE, NRO, Resident

 Why joint-account rules get misunderstood so easily after return